Mechanically Unusual Class

 - The M7DC Drone Frigate ship class introduced in Xtended Terran Conflict.
 Terrible weaponry barely more powerful than a corvette and with poor shielding, they rely on their ability to produce their own advanced fighter drones on the fly.
 The drones are launched en-masse (up to 24 at a time) and have stats similar to a M4-class interceptor.
 The ships make excellent patrol vessels due to their speed and force-projection ability much like a real carrier, at the fraction of the price of a standard M1-class carrier.
 The ships later appeared in X3: Albion Prelude, though they function more like miniature carriers rather than a unique ship class.

-- The expansion Albion Prelude added a few M2+ super-destroyers (which first debuted in Xtended Terran Conflict) that typically include a gimmick in addition to being even bigger, tougher, and slower than normal destroyers.
+- The expansion Albion Prelude added a few M2+ super-destroyers that typically include a gimmick in addition to being even bigger, tougher, and slower than normal destroyers.
 The ATF Valhalla and Terran Kyoto are Battlestars that can dock ships of up to corvette size, for instance (carriers can only dock up to heavy fighters, and destroyers can't dock anything), while the Xenon I has a pair of missile turrets that can use missile frigate ammunition.
+In their original incarnation in the Xtended Terran Conflict Game Mod, they also were the only (non-Kha'ak) ships capable of using the Point-To-Point jumpdrive to jump anywhere in a sector rather than being forced to rely on jump gates.

 - The Bard, especially the later games, is an hybrid rogue / caster.
 His gimmick are the various instruments, which he can use to casts various buffs and debuffs, at no mana cost (using stamina instead).
 With status effects being very dangerous in those games, it makes the bard a valuable asset.